Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: African AmericansEducation.
 In addition, it is included in the Alabama Historical Association series list.
 A significant historical month for this entry is January 1971.

 Location.
 31° 48.552′ N, 85° 57.78′ W. Marker is in Troy, Alabama, in Pike County.
-Marker is at the intersection of East Academy Street and Farrior Street, on the left when traveling east on East Academy Street.
+It is at the intersection of East Academy Street and Farrior Street, on the left when traveling east on East Academy Street.
 Touch for map.
 Marker is at or near this postal address: 730 E Academy St, Troy AL 36081, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers

 Academy Street High School Marker (Side 2) image.
 Click for full size.

-Photographed By Mark Hilton, September 1, 2014
+Photographed by Mark Hilton, September 1, 2014

 2. Academy Street High School Marker (Side 2)